 A modular temporary water treatment system to treat groundwater that is encountered during remediation activities may be used.
+Treated groundwater will be discharged to the City of Schenectady's Water Pollution Control Plant (WPCP).
 The work shall consist of mobilizing the groundwater treatment system and setting the system up adjacent to the excavation areas.
 Sources of water may include, but not limited to: